cleveradssolutions/CAS-Android/README.md

 ## Step 6 GDPR Managing Consent
 CAS mediation platform supports publisher communication of a user’s consent choice to mediated networks.

-To use ironSource’s API to update a user’s consent status, use this functions:
+To use CAS API to update a user’s consent status, use this functions:
 ```java
 CAS.getSettings().setConsent(true);
 ```